golang-migrate/migrate/source/mem/README.md

 # inmem

-In memory (`inmem`) driver useful when you want to always includes your database schema migration along with your binary.
+In memory (`mem`) driver useful when you want to always includes your database schema migration along with your binary.

 ## Usage